-Many organisations are using a very outdated version of health focusing only on the physical side with some aspects of mental health included, the best are using a more holistic model with measures around, purpose and alignment, demands and resources, stress and control, learning and adaptability, financial, emotional and social well-being, relationships & support, optimism and self-efficacy along with rest, recovery, fitness and workplace safety (both physical and psychological).
+Many organisations are using a very outdated version of health focusing only on the physical side with some aspects of mental health included.
+The best are using a more holistic model which measure purpose and alignment, demands and resources, stress and control, learning and adaptability, financial, emotional and social well-being, relationships and support, optimism and self-efficacy, recovery, fitness and workplace safety (both physical and psychological).

-The leading organisations use data to have an evidence base with associated benchmarks to give themselves a base line starting point, targeting their investments to areas of greatest need.
-This is a constant cycle of data collection and targeted execution
+The leading organisations use data to have an evidence base with associated benchmarks to give themselves a baseline starting point, targeting their investments to areas of greatest need.
+There is a constant cycle of data collection and targeted execution.

-Return on Wellness is as important a metric as return on investment in fact they could be seen as one in the same.
-It is crucial to set a number of factors that you will measure to determine whether your investment has been worthwhile.
+Return on Wellness is as important a metric as return on investment, in fact, they could be seen as one and the same.
+It is crucial to set several factors that you will measure to determine whether your investment has been worthwhile.

-Those measures may include healthy place to work survey scores, absence rates related to health, litigation related to stress, workplace accidents, healthcare insurance costs, staff retention or attrition, under performance, employer brand and general engagement levels.
+Those measures may include a Healthy Place to Work survey scores, absence rates related to health, litigation related to stress, workplace accidents, healthcare insurance costs, staff retention or attrition, underperformance, employer brand and general engagement levels.

 Change needs to be led from the top.
 Top Management need to be committed and act as role models.